ShifatHasanGNS/learn_http_over_tcp/chapters/ch01_http_streams/step_02/README.md

 # Task

-- Read and Print from `messages.txt`, 8 bytes at a time
+- Read from a file 8 bytes at a time, and print line by line